RamaniLab/IDLI/README.md

 This README is intended to share code for analyses performed in the following manuscript:

-Yang MG, Wang S, Richter HJ, McNally CP, Harris N, Maresca M, de Wit E, Willenbring H, Maher J, Goodarzi H#, and Ramani V#.
+Yang MG, Richter HJ, Wang S, McNally CP, Harris N, Dhillon S, Maresca M, de Wit E, Willenbring H, Maher J, Goodarzi H#, and Ramani V#.
 "Pervasive, patterned, and programmed nucleosomal distortion on mammalian chromatin fibers". *Submitted* (2024)

 *All scripts are provided as is, without any warranty and for use at your own risk.
 This is __not__ the release of a software package.
 We are only providing this information and code, in addition to a description of methods, for making it easier to reproduce our analyses.
 We are __not__ providing any support for these scripts.*